wadelau/wadelau.github.io/hanjst/hanjst-replacement.md

 ### Other Replacements
 ---
-Hanjst template files maybe needs to be replaced some other placeholders with specific
+Hanjst template files maybe needs to be replaced some other placeholders with specific keywords, e.g., for SEO considerations, a pages's title needs to be replaced with actual title for current page.

+This will be investigated with great details in following sections, i.e., [Search Engine Optimization]

 ---